Egyptomania in the United States

 "Evolution of Civilization", a portion of the mural by Edwin Blashfield (1895) above the Main Reading Room of the Library of Congress.
 The image suggests a special relationship between Egypt as the first and America as the latest civilization.

-Egyptomania refers to a period of renewed interest in the culture of ancient Egypt sparked by Napoleon's Egyptian Campaign in the 19th century.
-Napoleon was accompanied by many scientists and scholars during this campaign, which led to a large interest in the documentation of ancient monuments in Egypt.
-Thorough documentation of ancient ruins led to an increase in the interest about ancient Egypt.
-In 1822, Jean-François Champollion deciphered the ancient hieroglyphs by using the Rosetta Stone that was recovered by French troops in 1799, and hence began the scientific study of egyptology.
+Egyptomania refers to a period of renewed interest in the culture of ancient Egypt, that has influenced Western art, architecture, and design for centuries, particularly that of the United States of America.

-Through very few Americans could afford a trip to Egypt during the peak of Egyptomania and only made contact with Egyptian culture through literature, art, and architecture, the fascination with ancient Egypt was manifest through American literature, architecture, art, film, politics and religion.
+Though very few Americans could afford a trip to Egypt during the peak of Egyptomania and only made contact with Egyptian culture through literature, art, and architecture, the fascination with ancient Egypt was manifest through American literature, architecture, art, film, politics and religion.
 Particularly influential were Vivant Denon's Voyage dans la Basse et la Haute Égypte, the Institute of Egypt's Description de l'Égypte, and Verdi's Aida.

-Later on in the 1920s, the discovery of the Tomb of Tutankhamun considerably revived American interest in Egypt, which was manifest in some Art Deco architecture of the time, such as Colorado's Egyptian Theater or the Fred F. French Building in New York.
+Later on in the 1920s, the discovery of the Tomb of Tutankhamun considerably revived American interest in Egypt, which was manifest in some architecture of the time, such as Grauman's Egyptian Theatre in Hollywood and the Fred F. French Building in New York.

-In Culture
+In culture

-The obelisk (Washington Monument) in Washington, D.C.
+Washington Monument in Washington, D.C.